codurance/site/_posts/2016-08-08-communicating-design.md

   * **Realization**: a class implements an interface

-TODO:
- Figure 1: Relationships between classes specified by UML

 _Class Structure Diagrams_

 This type of diagrams displays the internal structure of a class.
 It can include how its collaborators interact with it and with each other.

 In UML, the composite [structure diagram](https://en.wikipedia.org/wiki/Composite_structure_diagram) includes internal parts, ports, and connectors.
 Ports facilitate communication within the class’ parts and with the outside world.
-Connectors lie between parts and ports (Figure 2).
+Connectors lie between parts and ports.

-TODO:
-Figure 2: Composite structure diagram for a Fibonacci system
+The composite structure diagram for a Fibonacci system is presented below:

+{% img /assets/img/custom/blog/2016-08-08-communicating-design/figure-2.png "" %}

 ###Interactions